There is a thought that stalks some believers like a patient predator, and it always picks the moment your defenses are thinnest:

 DEUTERONOMY 31:8

 He goes before you.
 Into the night.
 Into the terror.
 Into the darkness where the thoughts come.
 He is already there.
 He was there before you were born.
-He chose you before the foundation of the world, and that choice included tonight.
-This night.
-This fear.
+He chose you before the foundation of the world, and that choice included this fear.
 This page.
 This moment where you are reading these words and wondering if they're true.